fleetdm/fleet/docs/Deploying/FAQ.md

 ## I'm only getting partial results from live queries

 Redis has an internal buffer limit for pubsub that Fleet uses to communicate query results.
 If this buffer is filled, extra data is dropped.
 To fix this, we recomend disabling the buffer size limit.
 Most installs of Redis should have plenty of spare memory to not run into issues.
-More info about this limit can be found [here](https://redis.io/topics/clients#:~:text=Pub%2FSub%20clients%20have%20a,64%20megabyte%20per%2060%20second.) and [here](https://raw.githubusercontent.com/redis/redis/unstable/redis.conf) (serch for client-output-buffer-limit).
+More info about this limit can be found [here](https://redis.io/topics/clients#:~:text=Pub%2FSub%20clients%20have%20a,64%20megabyte%20per%2060%20second.) and [here](https://raw.githubusercontent.com/redis/redis/unstable/redis.conf) (search for client-output-buffer-limit).

 We recomend a config like the following:
 ```